ShirleyQM/Squirrel/README.md

 Files in /sightings are models, views, urls, templates and urls.
 Other configuration files are in /project.
 The master branch should be used.
-There may be something different in my hw from the requirement.
+There may be something different in my project from the requirement.
 - I did not deploy it because I met a lot of trouble.
 However, it runs well on local vm.
 I am sorry about that.
 - When building models, I set some fields to be not-null through selection box.
 For example, the 'Age' field has 3 choices: 'Adult', 'Juvenile', 'Unknown'.
 - When importing data, I found the original csv downloaded from the link is duplicated.
 So I remove the duplicated ones.
 I also add some test cases.